ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/6-render-a-simple-3D-object-part-2.md

 All these steps are common in graphics programming and WebGPU offers capability to perform all the operations.
 It is recommended to go through individual chapters in [3D rendering](https://eliemichel.github.io/LearnWebGPU/basic-3d-rendering/index.html) section.

-### Creating and loading 3D objects
+### Loading 3D objects

-Blender is a open-source software widely used to create graphical objects.
-[Install blender](2-env-setup.md#install-blender) explains how to install blender and export a 3D object in .obj format.
 In our project we use OBJ files to define 3D meshes.
 Instead of manually parsing OBJ files, we use the [TinyOBJLoader](https://github.com/tinyobjloader/tinyobjloader) library.
 The file format is not that complex, but parsing files is not the main point of this learning path, and this library has been intensively tested and has a very small footprint.
+You can use open-source softwares like Blender to create your own 3D objects.

 {{% notice Note %}}
 Exactly one of your source files must define `TINYOBJLOADER_IMPLEMENTATION` before including it: